fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 The logic behind all these side-plots become clear in the DVD supplement.
 The film had a slew of financing sources and each financier wanted a different kind of film.
 One wanted a horror movie.
 One wanted a historical drama.
 One wanted an exploitation picture.
 At least no one wanted comedy.

-Making things even worse, Lee and Franco disagreed on how Jeffreys should be played.
+Making things even worse, Lee and director Jesús Franco disagreed on how Jeffreys should be played.
 Lee wanted to be faithful to history.
 Franco wanted something more "dynamic."
-I don't know what that means and I don't think Lee did either.
+I don't know what he meant by "dynamic" and I don't think Lee did either.

 The resulting mis-mash is surprisingly boring.
 Think long, ponderous scenes full of exposition interspersed with the occasional sequence of Howard Vernon dressed up like Boris Karloff in _The Tower of London (1939)_ torturing a semi-nude woman covered in Technicolor blood.